 The OE2021 includes the hiring of 4,200 employees for the National Health Service and 261 additional workers for the INEM; the reinforcement of Continuing Care Units, with 400 new beds for the general network, ten Day Units and Autonomy Promotion (200 places), 600 new places in the Mental Health CCIs; in addition to a reinforcement of 150 million euros in primary health care for equipment and facilities and 50.5 million euros for the replacement and purchase of heavy hospital supplies.

-9. Adjustment of IRS withholding tables
+9. Adjustment of IRS withholding tax tables

-In 2021, the Government promises to continue the gradual, phased-in path to blur the gap between the deductions made at source by dependent workers and the final tax liability.
-This adjustment will make about €200 million available to households next year, the Ministry of Finance estimates.
+In 2021, the Government promises to continue the gradual, progressive route to blurring the gap between the deductions at source made by dependent workers and the final amount of tax payable.
+This adjustment will make around 200 million euros available to households next year, estimates the Ministry of Finance.

 10. IRS exemption limit increases by €100

-11. Reduction of VAT on electricity
+11. VAT reduction on electricity

 There is a rule in EO2021 that prohibits the disconnection of essential services such as water supply, electricity, natural gas, or communications (in the latter case, if the consumer is unemployed, has a drop in income greater than 20%, or is infected with COVID19) during the first half of 2021.